How Athyna Makes Remote, Work

 Make everyone an owner

-Giving RSUs is the equivalent of gifting stock to your team, free of charge.
+We give equity at Athyna to everyone, from executive to intern.
+And we don’t offer options that someone would need to buy to access.
+We give RSUs.
+Giving RSUs is the equivalent of gifting stock to your team at no cost.
 Options for most young people are often prohibitively risky and/or expensive.
-They are bogus really.
+They are bogus, really.
 We give RSUs.

-Help peoples build their career
+Help people build their careers

 People are ambitious.
 Help them get to the next stage of their career.
-Whether that is within your org, outside of it, moving up a ladder or across to a totally different area.
+Whether that is within your org, outside of it, moving up a ladder, or across to a totally different area.
 This is your job as the leader of an organisation.
 Help your people thrive.

-We have had sales people turn into product managers, CS people move into culture, graphic designers turned UX and much more.
-Add to that we have had people with little to no experience grow into leaders of our organisation.
+We have had salespeople turn into product managers, CS people move into culture, graphic designers turned UX, and much more.
+Add to that, we have had people with little to no experience grow into leaders of our organisation.

 Research by PwC showed that 43% of employees leave their jobs due to a lack of career growth opportunities.
-While a ‘sideways’ move might not directly lead to promotions, it can demonstrate your commitment to career development.
+While a sideways move might not directly lead to promotions, it can demonstrate your commitment to career development.

 Don’t f**k around

-I could have called this title ‘Lead by example’ or ‘Act with integrity’ or any number of other titles but I simply would not have been able to use my favourite meme of this edition.
+I could have called this title ‘Lead by example’ or ‘Act with integrity’ or any number of other titles, but I simply would not have been able to use my favourite meme of this edition.
 This one.

 Mission accomplished.